mrcyberfighter/pyhobdcalc-documentation/pyhodcalc_documentation.rst

     The binar strings must be in form: [-][0b][01] (the \"0b\" identifier is optional).

-    The returned result is limited to the C type :ctype:`double`: 15 digits precision.
-But the module compute internally with the C type :ctype:`long double`.
+    The returned result is limited to the C type :c:type:`double`: 15 digits precision.
+But the module compute internally with the C type :c:type:`long double`.

     :raise OverflowError: If the binar strings represent an value greater than 9223372036854775807 or littler than -9223372036854775808.

-    Corresponding to the range of the C type: :ctype:`long long int`
+    Corresponding to the range of the C type: :c:type:`long long int`

     :raise OverflowError: If the binar strings quotient result is greater than 9223372036854775807 or littler than -9223372036854775808.

-    Corresponding to the range of the C type: :ctype:`long long int`
+    Corresponding to the range of the C type: :c:type:`long long int`

     :raise ValueError: If the binar strings are not in the format: [-][0b][01].